KeonHeeLee/AES-algorithm/README.md

 If you want to use this source code, please input data and make another function.<br>
 This code don't be executed, but will support you if you use this class.

+## Plan

+- Set this code to GUI environment.

 ## Contribution

 It's is very good, and thanks you if you want to contribute this repo or contribute this.<br>